ycfreeman/wow-server-status-widget/readme.txt

 == Installation ==
 1. Unpack and Upload all files to the `/wp-content/plugins/wow-server-status-widget` directory
+1. Add your Battle.net API key in Settings
-2. Activate the plugin through the **Plugins** menu in WordPress
+1. Activate the plugin through the **Plugins** menu in WordPress
-3. Drag **WOW Server Status Widget** to your sidebar
+1. Drag **WOW Server Status Widget** to your sidebar
-4. Enter details and done!
+1. Enter details and done!

 == Frequently Asked Questions ==
 The badge script is not my work, I just make it easy to drag and drop in wordpress.